 Lewis achieved five PRCA world titles; All Round in 1985, ’86, and ’87; and Bareback in 1985 and ’86.
 He was the first rough stock cowboy to earn the All-Around title since Larry Mahan in 1973.

-In 1985, he was inducted into the Rodeo Hall of Fame in Oklahoma City, OK, 1985.
-He has also been inducted into the Utah State Sports Hall of Fame in 1997 and in 1992, Lewis was inducted in the PRCA Hall of Fame.
+In 1985, Lewis was inducted into the Rodeo Hall of Fame in Oklahoma City, OK and in 1992 was inducted in the PRCA Hall of Fame.
+He has also been inducted into the Utah State Sports Hall of Fame in 1997.

 The 2015 Inductee in the Native American Participant category is Cecelia Bearchum.